< Back to Training

 Prerequisites and Target Audience

-Courses LabVantage 121-Administrator or 101-End User training must be completed prior to participating in Workflow Administration.
-Course 211-Web Page Designer is also recommended.
+Courses LabVantage 121-Administrator or 211-Web Page Designer training must be completed prior to participating in Workflow Administration.
 Alternatively, participants should have a minimum of six months working experience as a LabVantage administrator within a production environment.
 This is our most advanced level of training as it incorporates your knowledge of LabVantage data processing, eForms, Actions, and page design to develop wizards that lead users through a process.

 - Introduction to Workflows: What is Workflow?
 What are its components?
 Understand the concepts of workflow behavior and the differences in how administrators and end-users access and use Workflows.

 - Building & Using a Workflow: How do I build a workflow?
 Learn the concepts of building a basic workflow and then explore the different approaches for adding samples to Workflows; understand the use of event plans within a Workflow.